joshuatrobertson/Group1Project/Report/05-Evaluation/README.md

 ## Functional Testing

+For the functional testing, we decided to try to implement two main user stories and their journey through the application.

 ## User Acceptance Testing
 - 'UserTesting.md' documents the end user testing process and explains the structure of the UserTesting directory.
 - 'EndUserSurvey_(1).pdf' is the survey that was sent out to end user testing participants during the first round of end user testing.